 (b) Meta-analysis of early thermal effects on thermal physiology in reptiles

 To understand more broadly the impact of developmental environments on thermal physiology, we systematically searched for studies manipulating early developmental environments and subsequently measuring thermal physiological traits.
 Unfortunately, few studies manipulated egg resource investment and measured thermal tolerance.
 As such, it was only possible to focus on developmental temperature manipulations.
 Our meta-analysis collected data on offspring's thermal preference (Tpref) and critical thermal maximum (CTmax) in lizards, snakes, tortoises, turtles, and tuatara.
+Our search string included cold tolerance (i.e., critical thermal minimum, CTmin), but there were too few studies that manipulated developmental environments and measured this trait to conduct a formal meta-analysis.
+As such, we focus on Tpref and CTmax.

 In brief, we conducted a systematic literature search in Scopus, ISI Web of Science (core collection), and ProQuest (dissertations and thesis) and did not apply a timespan limit.
 We followed the PRISMA-EcoEvo (Preferred Reporting Items for Systematic Reviews & Meta-Analyses in Ecology and Evolutionary biology) guidelines for reporting[28] (see Supp. for more details).
 Full search strings, search methods, and selection criteria are described in detail in supporting information (Figs. S2&3).
 We obtained 485 original records, and 15 articles satisfied our selection criteria.